Atlanta Car Accident Lawyer

 - Punitive damages

-If you were injured, you may receive reimbursement for the cost of the medical bills that you incurred that are a result of your wreck.
-If any doctor gives a medical opinion that you will need future medical treatment, then you may receive payment that covers the cost of your future medical needs.
-Your physical pain and suffering is something that cannot be undone.
+If injured, you may receive reimbursement for medical bills that you incurred after your accident.
+If a doctor says you need future medical treatment, you may receive an additional payment.
+Regardless, you deserve compensation for the physical pain you suffer.
 In our legal system, money is the only form of redress for your injuries.

-How much money you receive as a result of your pain is complicated and depends on multiple factors.
-If you’ve suffered emotional trauma, especially if the trauma has caused you to seek counseling from a mental health professional, you are also entitled to compensation for your emotional harm.
-Time missed from work is also a category of damages.
-If you are no longer able to perform what are referred to as “activities of daily living” such as gardening or spending time with your children, then you are entitled for this loss.
-Juries and courts award punitive damages to punish wrongful conduct.
+How much money you receive for your pain depends on multiple factors.
+If you suffer emotional trauma (regardless of whether the trauma caused you to seek mental health counseling), you might receive compensation.
+Time missed from work is also a cause for damages.
+If you can no longer perform daily activities such as gardening or spending time with your children, you too might receive damages.
+Juries and courts typically award punitive damages to punish wrongful conduct.

-What Should I Do Right After a Car Accident?
+What Should I Do After a Car Accident in Atlanta?

-Check for the condition of other passengers in the car with you, and if safe, make sure the other driver is also physically in a stable condition.
-If the cars are in a safe place, then call the police.
-If things remain cordial between you and the other driver, exchange insurance information with one another.
-Also, call the police so a report can be drafted by a police officer.
+- Check for the condition of other passengers in the car with you, and if safe, make sure the other driver is also in a stable condition.

-What if the Officer Didn’t Cite the Other Driver?
+What If a Police Officer Does Not Cite the Other Driver?

-As long as the other driver is truly at fault for your car accident, you should be able to establish your entitlement to money for your medical bills and injuries.
-In some cases the responding officer believed the other driver to be at fault, but via officer discretion decided not to issue a ticket.
-While the responding officer is vital to creating a neutral account of the causes of the motor vehicle collision, the officer is almost never an eyewitness to the collision.
+As long as the other driver is at fault for your car accident, you should be able to establish your entitlement to money for medical bills and injuries.
+Sometimes, the responding officer might believe the other driver to be at fault but decided not to issue a ticket.
+While the officer provides a neutral account of the accident, they are not an eyewitness.

 What If the Other Driver’s Insurance Company Calls Me?

-I Don’t Feel Hurt – Do I Still Need to See A Doctor?
+I Do Not Feel Hurt.
+Do I Still Need to See A Doctor?

-Yes – you should always seek the attention of a doctor after a car accident.
-Our top goal following a car accident is to help you return your physical and emotional health to where it was before the wreck occurred.
-You may not know that you have sustained an injury until days, or even longer, after the accident occurred.
-And your late visit to a doctor may have a negative impact on your medical recovery.
+Yes, you should always see a doctor after a car accident.
+Our No.1 goal is to help you return your physical and emotional health to where it was before the wreck occurred.
+You may not know that you have sustained an injury until days (or weeks) after the accident occurred.
+A late visit to a doctor may harm your medical recovery.